smcgdub/MS3_Project_Tipsy_Mac_Staggers/testing.md

 **1.1 HTML Code Validating**

 * All of the HTML files were tested on the [W3C HTML Markup Validation website](https://validator.w3.org/)
 * When testing all of the HTML the pages all came back as clear with no errors.
-There was however 1 warning showing which was referring to lines 79 > 90 on the base.html page.
+There was however 1 warning showing which was referring to lines 79 > 90 on the base.html page (Code is below):

 ![Image of code on lines 79 > 90](assets/images/readme_images/code_79_90.png)